MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-metrics-azure-data.md

 ## Methods of accessing Azure monitor on Azure Stack

-In general, you can manipulate data tracking, routing, and retrieval using one of the following methods.
+You can work with data tracking, routing, and retrieval using one of the following methods.
 Not all methods are available for all actions or data types.

  - [Azure Stack Portal](azure-stack-use-portal.md)
  - [PowerShell](https://docs.microsoft.com/azure/monitoring-and-diagnostics/insights-powershell-samples)
  - [Cross-platform Command Line Interface(CLI)](https://docs.microsoft.com/azure/monitoring-and-diagnostics/insights-cli-samples)
  - [REST API](https://docs.microsoft.com/rest/api/monitor)
  - [.NET SDK](https://www.nuget.org/packages/Microsoft.Azure.Management.Monitor)

+> [Important]
+> If you encounter a **resource not found** error when viewing the performance graph of a VM, make sure you've registered Microsoft.insights on the subscription associated with the VM.

 ## Next steps